Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Abstract

 \section{Abstract}

 We propose nonparametric Bayesian estimators for causal inference exploiting Regression Discontinuity/Kink (RD/RK) under sharp and fuzzy designs.
 Our estimators are based on Gaussian Process (GP) regression and classification.
-The GP methods are powerful probabilistic modeling approaches that are advantageous in terms of derivative estimation and uncertainty qualification, facilitating RK estimation and inference of RD/RK models.
+The GP methods are powerful probabilistic machine learning approaches that are advantageous in terms of derivative estimation and uncertainty quantification, facilitating RK estimation and inference of RD/RK models.
 These estimators are extended to hierarchical GP models with an intermediate Bayesian neural network layer and can be characterized as hybrid deep learning models.
-Monte Carlo simulations show that our estimators perform similarly and often better than competing estimators in terms of precision, coverage and interval length.
-The hierarchical GP models improve upon one-layer GP models substantially.
-An empirical application of the proposed estimators is provided.
+Monte Carlo simulations show that our estimators perform comparably to and sometimes better than competing estimators in terms of precision, coverage and interval length.
+The hierarchical GP models considerably improve upon one-layer GP models.
+We apply the proposed methods to estimate the incumbency advantage of US house elections.
+Our estimations suggest a significant incumbency advantage in terms of both vote share and probability of winning in the next elections.
+Lastly we present an extension to accommodate covariate adjustment.